-What makes a job search successful?
+So what makes a job search successful?

-The cause of people tanking their job search boils down to one of two factors: 1) bad advice or 2) no advice at all.
+The cause of people sabotaging their job search boils down to one of two factors: 1) bad advice or 2) no advice at all.
 That’s why I decided to write Corporate Ladder University, which I’ll talk about more a little later.

 1. College career service center focused on every graduate finding a job, any job